 Beeps, bells, bright lights and busy bodies are ever-present in our demanding Neonatal Intensive Care Units.

 Sadly, all of this state-of-the-art equipment intended to provide high-quality care, may cause harm to the infant.
-Technology could affect NICU babies for the rest of their lives.
+Most notably, Technology could affect NICU babies for the rest of their lives.

 Interestingly, the study of Neonatology is still in its infancy.
 As a matter of fact, way back in the 1890s, a French physician by the name of Pierre Budin, made several discoveries regarding infant wellness.
 Budin’s findings ranged from realizing the vast superiority of a mother’s breast milk compared to that of a cow; to the importance of monitoring infants’ weight; to developing tools for premature infant feeding.
 However, the modern practice of Neonatology didn’t begin until the early 1960s, and was, surprisingly, initially based on trial and error instead of evidence-based research.
 Recent evidence demonstrates that infants who reside in this department are more vulnerable to technology and treatments than previously realized.
 Regarding neonatal intensive care, we still have a long way to go.

 The care a nurse provides in the NICU is long-lasting.